ThalesGroup/CMKeys2CSV/README.md

 FILENAME  - Output file name for CSV data

-[-KMIPOnly] - Boolean flagfor extracting ONLY KMIP key information.
+[-KMIPONLY] - Boolean flagfor extracting ONLY KMIP key information.
 Optional.
 Without this flag, resulting file will NOT contain any vendor-specific KMIP extensions.